 Harnessing humour and parody, General Idea borrowed structures from mass media — such as television, advertising, and magazines — to probe the production, circulation and consumption of images, art and culture.
 Between 1970 and 1978, the group used faux-beauty pageants to satirize the contemporary art world, simultaneously inhabiting and interrogating glamour, fame and consumerism.
 The 1971 Miss General Idea Pageant (1971) involved submissions from artists across North America, and culminated in an elaborate awards ceremony, simulating a live television broadcast with speeches and prizes.

-From 1975 to 1984, General Idea produced a series of works centred around The Miss General Idea Pavilion, a fictional edifice intended to house the ultimate Miss General Idea pageant.
-In 1977 — seven years before it was built — the Pavilion dramatically (and paradoxically) burned to the ground.
-Conceived as a decentralized museum, its fragments housed in institutions around the world, the fictional Pavilion would double as a comment on the structure of the art world and the changing role of museums.
+From 1975 to 1984, General Idea produced a series of works centred around The Miss General Idea Pavillion, a fictional edifice intended to house the ultimate Miss General Idea pageant.
+In 1977 — seven years before it was built — the Pavillion dramatically (and paradoxically) burned to the ground.
+Conceived as a decentralized museum, its fragments housed in institutions around the world, the fictional Pavillion would double as a comment on the structure of the art world and the changing role of museums.
 Blurring the boundaries between past, present and future, the Pavillion and its fictional archeological remnants deconstructed the mythos surrounding art, architecture, archives and artifacts.

 General Idea’s strategies shifted in 1987, when the group began its acclaimed Imagevirus series.
 Living in New York and faced with the reality of the AIDS crisis, they famously appropriated American artist Robert Indiana’s Pop Art LOVE (1967), substituting the word “AIDS.”
 Initially a painting, their AIDS logo quickly found expression outside the gallery — notably as an animation for the Spectacolor Board in New York’s Times Square, and in poster campaigns from San Francisco to Berlin.
 Located at the nexus of art and activism, General Idea’s AIDS project took on new urgency following Partz’s and Zontal’s HIV diagnoses in 1989 and 1990.
 Both died of complications from AIDS in 1994, prompting the untimely dissolution of General Idea.